genboy/Festival/README.md

   - new animals and mobs (spawning) flag
   - Fixes itemframe and farmland edit

+  **New in v1.0.8**
+  - /fe lang <en/nl/..> - set  Festival language
+  - Edit flag includes No Farmland creation
+  - Edit flag includes No Fire from Flint & Steel
+  - Edit flag includes No TNT placing
+  - Edit flag includes No TNT ignition with Flint & Steel
+  - Edit flag includes protect item in frame use

   #### Usage Graphic

   ##### A visualisation of Festival command usage